-In addition, the Company holds the Mount Zion Hotel in Jerusalem, and during the Report Period the Company acquired the Red Rock Hotel in Eilat.
+In addition, the Company holds the Mount Zion Hotel in Jerusalem, and during the Report Period the Company completed the acquisition of the Red Rock Hotel in Eilat.
 For further details, see Sections 2.15.1 and 1.2.3.6 below.